mIRC-Scripters/mirckb/docs/source/intermediate/matching_tools.rst

 Here you have two matches with two backreferences made per match:

-First match is on ‘bc’:
+First match is on 'bc':

 .. code:: text